dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
- yeah not only manageable but this is exactly what we want out of a proof of work we want to proof of work to be able to be done within a reasonable
+ yes not only manageable but this is exactly what we want out of a proof of work we want to proof of work to be able to be done within a reasonable